 - Checks can be mailed to Student Financial Services, 1179 University Drive, Newark OH 43055.
 Check can also be dropped off at the Newark Campus, there is a dropbox located outside of Student Financial Services in Hopewell Hall.
 Please be sure to include your name and ID on any check payments.

-- Students can use the COTC Tuition Payment Plan – COTC offers a payment plan that will break your spring semester into four installments over the course of the term.
+- Students can use the COTC Tuition Payment Plan – COTC offers a payment plan that will break your autumn semester tuition into four installments: August 17, September 17, October 17 and November 17.
 Once the form is submitted electronically and the first installment, plus the $27 service charge is paid, the student will be in a paid status for the semester.
-The payment can be paid on my.cotc by e-check, VISA, Mastercard, American Express or Discover.
 Reminder emails will be sent a week before each subsequent installment is due.

 Students can use external funding to pay tuition - External funding sources can be employer-funded assistance, third party or other agency assistance.

 The deadline for submission of employer, third party, or agency sponsorship is the first Friday of classes each semester.
 Late submission will be reviewed on a case-by-case basis and does not guarantee acceptance or processing of payment.

 COTC does not accept employer, third party or agency sponsorship that is grade dependent in order for payment to be issued.
 COTC recommends submitting requests for College Savings, 529 or Ohio Tuition Trust payments 4-6 weeks before the start of the semester.
 Please include student name and COTC ID# on checks and mail to Student Financial Services Office, 1179 University Drive, Newark, OH 43055.